 8. Visit Fantoft Stave Church – This was originally built in 1150 in Sogn then moved to Fantoft in 1883 but then burnt down in 1992.
 It has since been rebuilt.
 Not the easiest of places to get to but easier if you have your own car.

-11. Wander the harbour for an evening walk.
+11. End your weekend in Bergen with an evening stroll.
+Head to the harbor for an evening walk.
 See Bergen’s beautiful harbour at night.